benc-uk/nanomon/readme.md

 ### Frontend

-- Written in "modern" ES6 JavaScript using Alpine.js for reactivity and as a lightweight SPA framework [source code - /frontend](./frontend)
-- No bundling, webpack or Node is required 😊
+- Written in TypeScript + React v19, using the Vite project scaffolding `npm create vite@latest`, the source code is in [/frontend](./frontend)
-- Vite is used but just as a dev-server for serving the site locally
+- Vite is used for bundling, and local serving with HMR
-- Configuration is fetched from the URL `/config` at start up.
+- Configuration is fetched from the URL `/config.json` at start up.
   - When hosted by the frontend-host this allows for values to be dynamically passed to the frontend at runtime.
   - When running locally the makefile target `just run-frontend` builds a static config file to "fake" this config API.
 - By default no there is no authentication on the frontend, this makes the app easy to use for demos & workshops.
 However it can be enabled see [authentication & security](#authentication--security) section for details.
-The MSAL library is used for auth [see MSAL.js 2.0 for Browser-Based SPAs](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-browser)
+The MSAL library is used for auth [see MSAL.js 2.0 for Browser-Based SPAs](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-browser) and [MSAL React](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-react)

 ### Frontend Host

-- Written in Go, [source code - /services/frontend](./services/frontend/) (Note.
+- Written in Go, source code is in[/services/frontend](./services/frontend/) (Note.
 Don't confuse with the `/frontend` directory)
 - A simple static HTTP server for hosting & serving the content & files of the frontend app
 - Listens on port 8001 by default.
-- Provides a single special API endpoint served at `/config` which reflects back to the frontend certain environmental variables (see [configuration](#configuration-reference) below)
+- Provides a single special API endpoint served at `/config.json` which reflects back to the frontend certain environmental variables (see [configuration](#configuration-reference) below)

 ## Just Reference